-\end{theorem} Theorem \ref{thm:homotesting} establishes the foundation for testing the null hypothesis $H_{0}^{\left( 2\right) }.$ Its proof cannot directly follow from Theorem \ref{thm:ga} due to the introduction of the additional averaging term of $Y_{jt}$ which might not be of smaller order.
-However, the steps can be simplified by imposing weak cross-sectional dependence, as the additional averaging term would then be of higher order under this assumption.
+\end{theorem} Theorem \ref{thm:homotesting} establishes the foundation for testing the null hypothesis $H_{0}^{\left( 2\right) }.$ Its proof does not directly follow from that of Theorem \ref{thm:ga} due to the additional cross-sectional averaging term in $Q$, which might not be of smaller order.
+A simpler argument would be available under weak cross-sectional dependence, since in that case the additional averaging term becomes higher order.